ThibaultFillion/strengths/paper/paper.md

 \indent In STReNGTHS reaction-diffusion systems can be defined either using python dictionaries or through JSON input files, following a specific intuitive syntax, as shown figure~\ref{jsonsyntax}.
-Simulations are handled by objects called {\em simulation engines}, which offer a general abstract interface for simulation algorithms.
+Simulations are handled by objects called *simulation engines*, which offer a general abstract interface for simulation algorithms.
 The~\textit{simulate} function warps the engine call to run the whole simulation at once.
 The resulting system trajectory, which is the sequence of